 Wrapped up.
 This Zentangle is the result of two different Facebook posts.
 In one group, someone asked about shading a Zentangle that was drawn in blue ink.
 That got me to thinking about how I would handle the situation.
 So, for this tile, I’ve used blue ink.
 For the shading I used both colored pencil and graphite.
 I think the combination of the two allows for more dramatic depth than using the blue pencil alone.

 It’s a string thing.
 For this tile, I decided to accent the string with ribbon-type tangles and used the fill areas more for texture than for focus.
 In addition, I did this tangle for a challenge in the Shading and Exploring Zentangle group on Facebook.
 The focus of the challenge was on the tangle Flovine, which was created by Lin Chiu.
 It is the last ribbon tangle on the right side of the tile.
+I really like the way the dark area of box spirals and the light area of Keko make it stand out!

 Still blue.
 A while back I tried a blue tile, but ran into a few problems.
 After a few tests, I decide to give it another shot.
 This is more like what I wanted!
 Zentangle drawn on Strathmore Vellum Bristol using a blue Micron and a Cobalt Copic Multiliner pen.
 Shading done with colored pencils.
 Tangles: Cool 'Sista Hibred Kandy Ribnz Lobella Rain